July 21, 2023

 2 min read

-Have you ever been in a situation where you had absolutely no clue about something?
+Have you ever been in a situation where you had no clue about something?
 Have you ever felt that instinctive urge to nod along, pretending you know what someone is saying to save face?
 Trust me, you’re not alone.
 We’ve all been there.

 Breaking Down the Fear

 Saying “I don’t know” can make us more authentic.
-It shows we are open to learning and comfortable with our imperfections. it’s an opportunity to grow, learn and expand our horizons.
+It shows we are open to learning and comfortable with our imperfections. it’s an opportunity to grow, learn, and expand our horizons.

 The Learning Curve: From “I Don’t Know” to “I Understand”